Press release

 "Youth Art for the Earth has been a remarkable journey of creativity, learning, and collaboration," said Nebojša Glišić, YAFE Project Coordinator on behalf of lead partner Fund B92.
 "We engaged 120 young people across three countries to explore the vital intersections of art and environmental activism, and we’ve transformed urban spaces into vibrant expressions of hope and change."

-Maziar Bahari, founder of the Paint the Change street art and social change charity, which also supported the YAFE project, said: "Paint the Change has produced hundreds of workshops around the world.
-We’ve noticed that young people understand issues much better in art workshops than in reading books or simply listening to their teachers.
-Drawing, painting, and sketching ideas that become large murals and landmarks in their neighbourhoods, give young people a sense of agency and ownership, and motivates them to be more proactive."
+Maziar Bahari, founder of the Paint the Change street art and social change charity, which supported the project, said: "Young people understand issues much better in art workshops than in reading books or simply listening to their teachers.
+Drawing, painting, and sketching ideas that become large murals and landmarks in their neighbourhoods, give young people a sense of agency and ownership, and motivates them to be more proactive."\

-Bor & Pančevo, Serbia: Envisioning a sustainable future
+Bor & Pančevo, Serbia: Envisioning a Sustainable Future

-Maribor & Ljubljana, Slovenia: Artistic responses to ecological crises
+Maribor & Ljubljana, Slovenia: Artistic Responses to Ecological Crises

-In Slovenia, Maribor students celebrated biodiversity with "Birds from the Island", while a project in Ljubljana emphasized teamwork to combat environmental crises.
-Using sustainable materials, students collaborated with artists Fedja Šičarov and Paolo Spinazzé to create works that inspire reflection and action.
+In Maribor, students celebrated biodiversity with the mural Birds from the Island, while those in Ljubljana collaborated with artists Fedja Šičarov and Paolo Spinazzé on a project using sustainable materials.

 “These events highlight the urgency of addressing climate change and protecting our natural world,” Šičarov said.
-The mural combines a variety of artistic styles, including Art Nouveau and pop art, to represent the evolution of industrialization, consumer culture, and digital pollution.

-Saint-Ouen-sur-Seine, France: A celebration of diversity
+Saint-Ouen-sur-Seine, France: A Celebration of Diversity

-Montargis, France: Changing habits for a healthier environment
+Montargis, France: Changing Habits for a Healthier Environment

 "Art has shown me the power of conveying messages.
 Workshops like this are invaluable for spreading awareness," said Liaam, a student at the school.